cockroachlabs/workshop_labs/spatial-data/README.md

 - Performing joins on spatial data, and how to use EXPLAIN to make sure we are using indexes effectively.
 - How to quickly visualize the output of our queries using free tools like <https://geojson.io>

-In the following labs, we will use the following datasets:
+We use the following datasets:

 - NY State bird sighting data from the years 2000-2019, taken from the North American Breeding Bird Survey (NABBS), see [here](https://www.sciencebase.gov/catalog/item/52b1dfa8e4b0d9b325230cd9).